ShaunYearStrong/ShaunYearStrong.github.io/_posts/2014-01-27-shaundillon-info-is-finally-live.markdown

 date:   2014-01-27 20:55
 categories: personal jekyll
 ---
+<p class="post__excerpt">You are your worst client.</p>

-Anybody that knows me will know that I've been "working on my personal site" for a long time, about two years to be precise.
+Anybody that knows me will know that I've been "working on my personal site" for a long time.
 And, while I have had various holding pages and temporary fixes live, I've never really had anything more stable in place.

 A lot of this was down to the "designing for yourself" predicament I'm sure a lot of designers/developers can relate to.
 For those not familiar to this concept, designing your own site is the worst thing ever, and you are your worst client ever.
 You'll never be happy with "near enough", you're overly critical and as a result it ends up in limbo.